nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     1. Serial number of stock
     2. Note index of note to delete

-⚠ Note index must be an integer.
+:warning: Note index must be an integer.
 To delete ALL notes from a stock, note index to specify is 0.

 <h5>Format</h5>